 Review of proposals will begin as soon as practical after receipt.
-Proposers receiving the most ratings during the first round of selection will be asked to send a representative to Austin, Texas, at a time and place to be arranged for oral presentation of proposals.
+The Proposers receiving the most favorable ratings during the first round of selection will be asked to send a representative to Austin, Texas, at a time and place to be arranged for oral presentation of proposals.
 Proposals will be rated again following oral presentations.
-The evaluation team shall consist of TEA staff knowledgeable in the content area, and may include reviewers from outside the Agency with expertise in the area.
+The evaluation team shall consist of TEA staff knowledgeable in the content area, and may also include reviewers from outside the Agency with expertise in the area.
 The recommendations of the review panel will be assembled and presented to senior executive agency staff who will:

-- 1. Approve the proposal in whole or in part - 2.
-Disapprove the proposal - 3.
-Defer action on the proposal for such reasons as a requirement for further evaluation.
+- A. Approve the proposal in whole or in part; - B. Disapprove the proposal; or - C. Defer action on the proposal for such reasons as a requirement for further evaluation.

-By law, the Agency may not disclose any information until a Contract is executed by both parties.
-TEA will post the Contract award notice to the ESBD at: http://esbd.cpa.state.tx.us/.
-Additional copies of proposals not selected will be destroyed in accordance with the TEA approved records retention policy.
+By law, the Agency may not disclose any information until a contract is executed by both parties.
+Upon contract award, TEA will post the contract award notice to the Electronic State Business Daily (ESBD) at: http://esbd.cpa.state.tx.us/.
+Additional copies of proposals not selected for funding will be destroyed in accordance with the agency approved records retention policy.